NeverEndlesss/NeverEndless/README.md

 # NeverEndless
-This is my webiste as a class project
+This is my webiste for a project. email: m.adamczyk.597@studms.ug.edu.pl

-m.adamczyk.597@studms.ug.edu.pl